GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
+> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
 >
-> ~ *David Leinweber*
+> ~ *Richard P. Gabriel*

 ---
 ## 🏎 Quick Facts